 In analyzing the cyber security types of threats that are happening at the moment and with the COVID-19, we have already hinted upon various types of attacks that cybercriminals are using to compromise end-users and corporate networks.
 However, let’s dive deeper into the classification of security threats and common cybersecurity risks.

 We will look at the following categories and the types of attacks that fall within each:

 Malware attacks are a family of attacks that can include many different variants that cybercriminals can use to attack end-users and businesses, each of which your organization needs to be aware of.

-Ransomware is without a doubt the most well-known type of malware and major cyber threats that is actively used to carry out cyber attacks.
+Ransomware is without a doubt the most well-known type of malware and major cyber threat that is actively used to carry out cyber attacks.
 The reason for this is that it is easy for attackers to use and it is highly effective and lucrative.
 Ransomware is popular because it works.

 Ransomware encrypts your data using an encryption key.
 The ransomware then demands a sum of money in the form of untraceable cryptocurrency to unlock the data to regain access.
 In essence, it holds your data hostage.
 Ransomware is often used in conjunction with other forms of attack such as phishing attacks that lure end-users in with a tempting email or website and then drops ransomware on their system.

 Time and again we see news headlines of government agencies, schools, hospitals, and large corporations alike that have been infected by ransomware and in many cases, have to close their doors at least for a time.
 Ransomware can inflict untold damage on computer systems and data.

 Ransomware is quickly becoming not only a problem for on-premises environments, but also for cloud environments.
 Ransomware has been shown to be able to encrypt entire user mailboxes by simply granting cloud OAuth permissions to a malicious third-party application by way of a phishing email.